Oman Air seeks oneworld alliance membership | Business

 State-owned Oman Air announced on Sunday its intention to apply to join the oneworld global airline alliance and said it had asked fellow Gulf carrier and member Qatar Airways to help it.

-Oman Air said it had approached Qatar Airways, whose chief executive Akbar Al Baker is the current chairman of the airline group, for "guidance" in putting together its application.
+Oman Air said it had approached Qatar Airways, whose chief executive Akbar Al Baker is the chairman of the airline group, for guidance in making its application.
 "As the industry recovers from COVID, airline alliances are going to be more important than ever," the airline said in an emailed statement to Reuters.

 "This will provide us with excellent global connectivity, a seamless travel experience and more valuable loyalty offerings for our guests."
-Representatives for Qatar Airways and oneworld did not immediately respond to requests for comment.
+When contacted by Reuters, a Qatar Airways spokesperson referred to oneworld, which did not immediately respond to requests for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)